-4.4 Why are ECMWF convective GWs not realistic?
+700 4.4 Why are ECMWF convective GWs not realistic?

-The ECMWF convective parametrization is designed to produce the correct amount of rain and optimized for a data assimilation system of NWP.
-That the convective parametrization may heavily influence the spectrum of tropical waves, and in particular GWs, was shown in previous studies (Ricciardulli and Garcia, 2000; Kim et al.,
+Given the known sensitivity of modeled stratospheric GWs on the convective parametrization (Ricciardulli and Garcia, 2000; Kim et al., 2007) and given that the parametrization in ECMWF is particularly optimized to produce the correct amount of rain, we discuss the ECMWF convective parametrization in this section.
+This parametrization contains both updraft and downdraft in a single

-- 2007).
-The ECMWF convective parametrization contains both updraft and downdraft in a single ECMWF grid cell (Persson and Grazzini, 2005).
+- 705 ECMWF grid cell (Persson and Grazzini, 2005).
 Only the residual motions are coupled to the model dynamics.
 Accordingly convection is not fully coupled to the dynamics of the GCM and hence GWs by resonant forcing are not present.
-This can be beneficial also for data assimilation since patential micropresentation in the datails - 20 be beneficial also for data assimilation since potential misrepresentation in the details of convection do not disturb assimilation of other quantities.

-An example for this missing coupling between the convective parametrization and the dynamical core is presented in Fig. 10, which shows high resolution vertical winds at 10 km altitude for 28 January 2008, i.e. 36 h prior to the stratospheric GWs discussed or smaller.
-Compared to expected updrafts of more than 10 ms-1 normally found in strong convection, ECMWF values are tiny.

-25 in Figs. 2 and 3.
+This can be beneficial also for data assimilation since potential misrepresentation in the details of convection do not disturb assimilation of other quantities. - An example for this missing coupling between the convective parametrization and the dynamical 710 core is presented in Fig. 9, which shows high resolution vertical winds at 10 km altitude for 28 January 2008, i.e. 36 h prior to the stratospheric GWs discussed in Figs. 2 and 3.
 There are some features above orography at mid and high northern latitudes which are likely connected to orographic GWs.
 Examples are central Europe, Norway, Spitsbergen and the Rocky Mountains.
 There are also some structures along the convective tropical rain bands.
-However, these are of the order of 0.2 m s-1
+However, these are of the order of 0.2 m s-1 - 715 or smaller.
+In convective updrafts vertical winds can be as strong as several 10 ms-1 and velocities exceeding 10 ms-1 are frequent (e.g. Wu et al., 2009; Collis et al., 2013).
+However, the modeled vertical velocity strongly depends on the use of the microphysics and boundary layer schemes as well as on the spatial resolution of the model (an adequate horizontal grid-spacing would be less than 1 km (e.g. Wu et al., 2009; Del Genio et al., 2012)).
+Still, typhoon simulations performed - 720 for investigation of the emission of stratospheric GWs with a resolution of 25 km (e.g. Kim et al., 2009,Kim et al., 2012) show updrafts of several ms-1.
+Compared to these values, vertical winds in the ECMWF model which runs at a similar resolution as the typhoon simulations are tiny.

-This missing coupling to the dynamical core of the GCM and the tiny wind speeds are the likely reason that GWs in the ECMWF model are excited aloft of convection in
+This missing coupling to the dynamical core of the GCM and the tiny wind speeds are the likely reason that GWs in the ECMWF model are excited aloft of convection in the shear region in the

-- the shear region in the UTLS rather than by resonant forcing in the troposphere.
+- 725 UTLS rather than by resonant forcing in the troposphere.
 This in turn causes that ECMWF resolved GWs have too slow phase speeds and far too long horizontal wavelengths.
-More realistic GWs may enhance the skills of a NWP system for long-term prediction.
-One promising pathway to long-term prediction is the QBO (Scaife et al., 2014).
-Capturing the seasonal cycle of tropical GWs (Krebsbach and - Preusse, 2007) may enhance the models capability to predict the QBO and, via teleconnections, surface temperatures in Northern Hemisphere winter (Scaife et al., 2014).
+More realistic GWs may enhance the skills of a NWP system for seasonal prediction.
+One promising pathway to seasonal prediction is the QBO (Scaife et al., 2014).
+Capturing the seasonal cycle of tropical GWs (Krebsbach and Preusse, 2007) may enhance the models capability to predict the QBO and, via tele- - 730 connections, surface temperatures in Northern Hemisphere winter (Scaife et al., 2014).
 However, the primary focus of NWP systems is on short-term forecasts.
 If a different scheme for convection would adversely affect precipitation prediction or assimilation skills, it would unlikely be applied.
+It is therefore important that both weather-forecast and middle atmosphere aspects are investigated in detail and simultaneously, if NWP models shall be employed for seamless climate prediction.

-15 5 Gravity waves at higher latitudes
+735 5 Gravity waves at higher latitudes